- Home

 Enhancing Accessibility for e-waste Recycling

-We have seen progress in e-waste collection under the EPR scheme.
-Over 33,000 tonnes of e-waste have been collected and recycled to date, which is equivalent to the weight of about 165 million[1] mobile phones.
+We have seen good progress in e-waste collection under the EPR scheme, with over 34,000 tonnes of e-waste collected and recycled to date.
 However, there is still room for improvement in making e-waste recycling more accessible and convenient.
 This year's International E-waste Day theme, "Bringing Collection Points Closer to You," reflects our commitment to this goal.

 The number of e-waste collection points has also tripled over the years.
 Today, we will be adding the 1000th collection point.
-We hope this will encourage you to deposit your e-waste in these accessible bins.
+We hope this will encourage you to deposit your e-waste in these accessible bins, where the collected e-waste, including data-bearing devices, will be recycled in a safe and secure manner.

-Beyond increasing the number of collection points, convenient placement of these collection points at high-footfall and communal areas such as shopping malls, electronic retail stores, supermarkets and community centres are just as beneficial.
-I am therefore glad to note that there will be an e-waste bin at every community centre by the first half of next year.
+Beyond increasing the number of collection points, convenient placement of these collection points at high-footfall and communal areas such as shopping malls, electronic retail stores, supermarkets and community centres/community clubs are just as beneficial.
+I am therefore glad to note that there will be an e-waste bin at every community centre/community club by the first half of next year.
 I would like to thank the People’s Association for their support.

 Recognising Our Partners